cannawen/discord-moderator/README.md

 # What else does the bot do?

 - Tags all newcomers `everyone-expect-drabz` to give them permissions to move members between voice channels
-- Changes Drabz's nickname every two weeks on a 6-week cycle depending on which shift he is working
+- Changes Drabz's nickname depending on what day it is
 - When wrabbit and Target are in the same voice channel, renames it `Home <3` (NOTE: there is a discord rate limit of 2 renames per 10 minutes)